mfthomps/Labtainers/google/README.txt

     cd ~/labtainers_google

 Create a project, e.g., "labtainers" in your google cloud account.
+Log into your Google Cloud account:
+    gcloud auth login

 Set your default zone and region (e.g., by editing the set_defaults.sh script) and then use gcloud init to initialize your client.

-Log into your Google Cloud account:
-    gcloud ath login

 In the following command examples, use "ps1" instead of "sh" when using PowerShell.